 In the interest of quality control, DoorDash continually evaluates Dashers.
 Dashers who fail to meet minimum quality standards may be subject to deactivation, though DoorDash typically issues formal warnings to failing Dashers before kicking them off the app.

 Three Dasher metrics are particularly important:

 - Dasher Rating.
 This is the aggregate of customer-generated Dasher quality ratings.
 After receiving their completed order, the customer rates their Dasher on a scale of one to five.
-Dashers with aggregate ratings under 4.2 may be subject to deactivation.
+Dashers with low aggregate ratings may be subject to deactivation.

 - Acceptance Rate.
 This is the rate at which the Dasher accepts orders in the app.
 Although it’s not clear that DoorDash has a minimum acceptance rate, Dashers with meager acceptance rates – those who consistently decline multiple orders before accepting one – may risk deactivation.
 Dashers who appear to be idle may be logged out of the app automatically.